jspaaks/2022-ieee/README.md

 1. Run `fairtally`
 1. Inspect `fairtally` results

-Example of how to get a list of repositories from an organization (doing it any other way is also fine!):
+Example of how to get a list of repositories from an organization (doing it any other way is also fine! as long as you end up with something like the content of `urls.txt` below):

 ```shell
 YOUR_ORG=citation-file-format